WEC-Sim/WEC-Sim/source/advanced_features.rst

 	**Option 3.**  Provide a MCR case *.mat* file, and specify the filename in the WEC-Sim input file, example:
 	``simu.mcrCaseFile = "<File name>.mat"``

-For more information, refer to the `MCR webinar <http://wec-sim.github.io/WEC-Sim/webinars.html#wec-sim-webinar-1-bemio-mcr>`_, and the `WEC-Sim_Application repository <https://github.com/WEC-Sim/WEC-Sim_Applications>`_ MCR example.
+For more information, refer to the `MCR webinar <http://wec-sim.github.io/WEC-Sim/webinars.html#webinar-1-bemio-and-mcr>`_, and the `WEC-Sim Applications repository <https://github.com/WEC-Sim/WEC-Sim_Applications>`_ MCR example.

 ..
 Note::